danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 What if you have many application instances?

 Back to the eventual vs strong consistency point.
-The more application instances you have with in-memory stores the more important data consistency might become as each application instance might have different versions of the upstream response.
-When you use nginx as a central store this is reduced because typically nginx can have fewer instances running with a cache across a few instances than most application servers can such as node.js.
+The more application instances you have with in-memory stores the more important data consistency might become, as different application instances might have different versions of the upstream response.
+When you use nginx as a central store, and are not using clustering or redis, this is still reduced because typically nginx can operate well having fewer instances running than most application servers can such as node.js.

 Ultimately remember that simplicity is your friend here.
-Whatever you do make a conscious effort to make as few components and as little logic as possible, because you or someone else will eventually get confused by the code.
+Whatever you do, make a conscious effort to make as few components and as little logic as possible, because you or someone else will eventually get confused by the code.
 It's inevitable!
 Minimize this.

 <a id="Setting-Up-Nginx-Caching"></a>